semensuk/all-seeing-Telegram-bot/README.md

-# All-Seeing Telegram Bot
+# all-seeing Telegram bot

-The All-Seeing Telegram Bot operates in business mode, making it a powerful tool for Telegram Premium users.
+The all-seeing Telegram bot operates in business mode, making it a powerful tool for Telegram Premium users.
 It allows the retrieval of the content of messages that other users have edited or deleted in private chats with the bot's owner.
 The bot retrieves the original content from its database and notifies the owner.
 Additionally, it identifies new users who message the owner and sends their Telegram ID.

 ---

-## Features
+## 🌟 Features

 - **Track Edited Messages**
 - **Track Deleted Messages**